pharo-project/pharo/src/Spec-MorphicAdapters.package/MorphicTreeColumnAdapter.class/README.md

-I am the bridge between a TreeColumnModel and a MorphTreeColumn.
+I am the bridge between a TreeColumnPresenter and a MorphTreeColumn.

 Ialso add support for on the fly refresh